-This is a fantastic all-purpose reflex sight that is lightweight and easy to use.
+This lightweight optic from C-More is a fantastic all-purpose reflex sight.
 It uses a 3 MOA or 6 MOA red dot reticle that you can manually adjust according to ambient light conditions.
-You can choose from 10 different brightness settings for optimal visibility no matter your shooting condition.
+You can choose from 10 different brightness settings for optimal visibility in any light.

 With excellent scratch-resistant glass, the STS2 has a parallax free design that allows you to get on target fast.
 You don’t even have to center the dot in the lens to make accurate shots.
 Simply line the dot with your target and pull the trigger.

 Although you’ll need to purchase the C-More Mounting Kit separately, this compact red dot optic works well with a variety of handguns.
 Durable and rugged, the STS2 features an aircraft-grade aluminum body.

 The Aimpoint Acro P-1 is a compact, fully enclosed red dot designed to take up minimal space on your pistol.
 The housing seals all the electronic components safely inside the body, protecting them from rain, mud, sand, and snow.
 The unit is even safely submersible to 82 feet.

 Built for rough conditions, the Acro P-1 red dot is proven to endure extreme shock, vibration, rough impact, and extreme temperatures without skipping a beat.

 When it comes to ease of use, it's hard for the competition to keep pace with this model.
 The Acro P-1 has a 3.5 MOA red dot for rapid target acquisition, and it is operationally parallax free.
 Surfaces are anti-reflective and the glass is fully multi-coated and scratch resistant.

 Red dots make it easier and faster to line up sights with your target.
 As a result, a red dot can greatly improve your shooting accuracy.
 However, that doesn’t mean you won’t need to practice.